-The TSM survey was conducted on a monthly basis from 1st April 2023 - 31st March 2024.
+The TSM survey was conducted on a monthly basis from 5th April 2024 - 12th February 2025.

 All surveys were conducted via telephone interviews, this was to facilitate continued and comparable trend with an existing customer satisfaction programme.
-No incentives were offered to tenants to encourage survey completion.

 Telephone numbers are the most accurate contact information (with the exception of address) held by Thrive so agreed that this methodology would be most appropriate.
 This also aligns with what we know about the most common channel preference amongst customers.